PolyMathTogether/ObsidianPolyMath/Mathematics/Simple closed curve.md

-A simple closed curve is some curve that has a
+A simple closed curve is some curve that has a clear starting and ending point, and does